ulvij/ImageTaker/Readme.md

 ## Authors

-- Ulvi Jabbarli - Android Developer
+- __Ulvi Jabbarli__ - Android Developer

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Ulvi583/ImageTaker/blob/master/LICENSE) file for details